Berkeley County License Hearing Guide

 Special Programs

-- Occupational License: In certain circumstances, you may be eligible for an occupational license, which allows you to drive for work-related purposes even if your license is suspended.
-Contact the SCDMV or consult with a DUI attorney to determine if you qualify.
+- Occupational License: In some cases, you may be eligible for an occupational license, allowing you to drive for work-related purposes only.